-Peter Gill Case is a sustainable architect and developer living in Providence, RI.
-Peter is a trustee of the Rockefeller Family Fund (having served from 2007-2014 as the chairperson).
+Peter Gill Case is a co-founder and co-chair of BankFWD, and a sustainable architect and developer living in Providence, RI.
+He is a trustee of the Rockefeller Family Fund (having served from 2007-2014 as the chairperson) and Rockefeller Philanthropy Advisors.
 Peter is co-founder of the Equation Campaign, engaged in supporting the climate movement and the just transition to a clean energy economy.
 Closer to home, Peter is the vice-chair of the RI Energy Efficiency and Resource Management Council.
 He has an MArch from Rhode Island School of Design, M.Ed from Harvard University and a BA from Brown University in Urban Studies.

 Daniel Growald serves as a founder, investor, and partner to people and organizations working to align the power of capital with the intelligence of nature.
 He has previously founded startups in the circular economy, digital media, and carbon-negative power finance; worked alongside renowned social entrepreneur Paul Polak to commercialize ventures in safe drinking water and village-scale renewable energy in India; and conducted scientific fieldwork on the intersection of land use, bioenergy, and climate change in Central America.
 Daniel is a Trustee of the David Rockefeller Fund, a former trustee of the Growald Climate Fund, and a Morris K. Udall Scholar.
 He graduated magna cum laude from Princeton University with a BA in Ecology and Evolutionary Biology.
 Daniel served as founding co-chair of BankFWD from its inception in November 2019 through April 2021, when he moved on to pursue the development of climate-centered banking solutions that can effectively serve the needs of high-net-wealth clients and increase the incentives for progress among the existing major banks.

-Kwan Graw is the Associate Director of BankFWD.
-Prior to this, she worked for Bank of America on the Mortgage Backed Securities trading desk.
+Kwan Graw previously worked for Bank of America on the Mortgage Backed Securities trading desk.
 There, she experienced the disconnect between the actions of the world’s largest banks to address climate change and the reality of what science tells us is needed to avoid the most catastrophic effects of climate change.
 She aims to bridge this divide in her work with BankFWD.
 Kwan is a graduate of Penn State with a degree in finance and economics.